paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-034-indian-child-protection-and-family-violence-prevention.md

 #### References in Text
 This chapter, referred to in subsec. (f), was in the original “this Act” and was translated as reading “this title”, meaning title IV of Pub.
 L. 101–630, Nov.
 28, 1990, 104 Stat.
 4544, known as the Indian Child Protection and Family Violence Prevention Act, which is classified principally to this chapter, to reflect the probable intent of Congress.
 For complete classification of title IV to the Code, see Short Title note set out under [section 3201 of this title](./chapter-034-indian-child-protection-and-family-violence-prevention.md#section-3201) and Tables.

 The Indian Self-Determination Act, referred to in subsec. (g), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2206, as amended, which is classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Amendments
 1995—Subsec. (h).
 Pub.
 L. 104–16 substituted “1995, 1996, and 1997” for “and 1995”.